 Telemetry data is crucial for observability.
 With the right tools, you can get an incredible amount of detail as you peer into your system’s performance.
 However, telemetry data is often captured from separate external IT systems (such as monitoring, provisioning, deployment and configuration management tools).
 This can cause silos and thus inefficiencies: different teams work with different solutions which each present their own telemetry data types.
 The result?
 There’s lots of data, but it’s difficult to see how everything is related to each other.

 For effective observability, you need a clear and comprehensive picture of the state of your stack.
-This is exactly what StackState’s topology-powered observability platform does.
+This is exactly what StackState’s full-stack observability platform does.
 Using our version graph database, we automatically correlate topology and telemetry data over time.
 That way, you can see exactly how the different services in your environment are responding to each other - in real-time and overtime.
 The result?
 You prevent issues and crush resolution times.

 Want to learn more about the benefits of telemetry?
 Check out our ebook: The Ultimate Guide to Telemetry.
-Or, if you want to see how topology-powered observability can work for you, watch this video or book a demo with one of our experts.
+Or, if you want to see how full-stack observability can work for you, watch this video or book a demo with one of our experts.